 All women with ovarian cancer should undergo germline testing for mutations in BRCA1/2 — as well as other genes shown to increase susceptibility to ovarian cancer at the time of disease diagnosis and genetic counseling should be provided to patients.
 In addition an individualized assessment of genetic risk should be offered to first- or second-degree relatives of patients with epithelial ovarian cancer characterized by a pathogenic germline mutation known to increase risk of epithelial ovarian cancer.
 (10)

 Ask the Doctor: Am I at Genetic Risk for Ovarian Cancer?

 Q: There are several women in my family who have had breast cancer and one who had ovarian cancer.
 How do I find out if I am at risk of developing ovarian cancer and whether I should have my ovaries removed prophylactically?

-A: Most women who get ovarian cancer—90 percent in fact—have no known hereditary factors for developing the disease.
-The other 10 percent of diagnoses, however, are tied to hereditary factors, so being aware of your family history is certainly important.
+A: Most women who get ovarian cancer have no known hereditary factors for developing the disease.
+The others however, are tied to hereditary factors, so being aware of your family history is certainly important.